 1/4 teaspoon rubbing alcohol

-Add lavender essential oil to melt soap and whisk to combine.
-Add dried lavender buds and whisk thoroughly.
-Pour lavender soap into prepared silicone mold.
-Spritz with rubbing alcohol to remove bubbles in soap.
+Add 10 drops of lavender essential oil to the melted soap and whisk to combine.
+Next, add 1 tablespoon of dried lavender buds and whisk thoroughly.

-Let soap cool in mold for 1 to 2 hours or until solid before removing from mold.
+Let the soap cool in the mold for 1 to 2 hours or until solid before removing it from the mold.

 Yields: 2 soap bars

 P.S.
-Watch for this recipe and more in my new column in Willow and Sage Magazine!!
+Watch for this recipe and more in my column in Willow and Sage magazine!